How to win a bidding war

 Fortunately, the speed at which those homes are selling is slowing, but not by much.

-But despite low supply and a competitive market, if you find yourself in a bidding war, you can still come out victorious.
+If you find yourself in a bidding war, you can still come out victorious.

 Here are 9 strategies that can help you win a bidding war: